 Read more about who is eligible for Deep TMS treatment.

-BrainsWay Deep TMS therapy has been tested in over 60 clinical studies, for various clinical indications, in leading institutions worldwide.
-The FDA has cleared BrainsWay Deep TMS therapy for treatment resistant depression and it is currently available in the U.S., Europe, and South America.
+BrainsWay Deep TMS has been tested in over 60 clinical studies, for various clinical indications, in leading institutions worldwide.
+The FDA has cleared BrainsWay Deep TMS therapy for treatment-resistant depression and it is currently available in the U.S., Europe, South America, and Asia.

-BrainsWay is also indicated by the FDA as an intended adjunct treatment for adult patients suffering from Obsessive Compulsive Disorder (OCD)/FDA De Novo, and for the treatment of short-term smoking cessation in adults, 510(k).
+Deep TMS is also indicated by the FDA as an intended adjunct treatment for adult patients suffering from Obsessive-Compulsive Disorder (OCD) FDA De Novo, and for the treatment of short-term smoking cessation in adults, 510(k).

 BrainsWay Deep TMS treatment has been proven safe and effective, and has no known systemic side effects.
 The most common side effect is temporary, mild pain or discomfort in the area of the treatment site, which occurs during the treatment session.
 This typically occurs only during the first week of TMS treatment.
 Other side effects may include muscle twitching and jaw pain.

 BrainsWay’s Deep TMS treatment is normally spread out over four-to-six weeks.
 During this time, patients come in for sessions five times per week and each of these sessions last about 20 minutes.
 Depending on the mental health condition being treated, there may be additional maintenance sessions after the initial course of treatment.

 Read more about BrainsWay’s Deep TMS treatment duration.